bangbangcon/west/content/Speakers.md

 Frustratingly, infrared photographers find that they can never photograph the invisible extra stripes beyond red in a rainbow.
 Instead, they’ll only see a single monochromatic band!
 We will explore why, and dive into the boolean solution to make a three-channel model that reveals a full -olor unseen world!
 Then, we’ll look at pictures of a world entirely in a spectrum we can’t see!

 **Phil Warren** works in R&D in image technology, and enjoys adventures, eating things, and meeting people.
 He wants to explore and see everything, and discover new ways to do so.
+His skillset does not include competently wrestling alligators or catching rattlesnakes, but he's tried it anyway, and hopes to try many more esoteric pastimes!

 ---